 Call for Proposals

-The Division of Student Affairs announces the availability of FY18 funding to support research partnerships with University of Georgia investigators who may:
+The Division of Student Affairs announces the availability of FY19 funding to support research partnerships with University of Georgia investigators who may:

-- Have projects which align broadly with UGA's Signature Research Themes and incorporate a Student Affairs facility as part of their primary research laboratories, or partner with a Student Affairs department on one of these topics.
-For example, research that is conducted in partnership with either University Housing, the University Health Center, the Ramsey Center, the Disability Resource Center, LGBT Resource Center, Multicultural Services & Programs, Student Veterans Resource Center or other Student Affairs programs and services would be eligible.
+- Have projects which incorporate a Student Affairs facility as part of their primary research laboratories, or partner with a Student Affairs department.
+Research that is conducted in partnership with University Housing, the University Health Center, the Ramsey Center, the Disability Resource Center, LGBT Resource Center, Multicultural Services & Programs, Student Veterans Resource Center or other Student Affairs programs and services would be eligible.

-- Conduct research within a Student Affairs program or department, OR includes students as co-investigators
+- Conduct research within a Student Affairs program or department.

-- Assess local impact of Student Affairs’ units that conduct regular, programmatic service to Athens area (e.g., Center for Leadership & Service, Office of Greek Life, etc.)
+- Assess local impact of Student Affairs’ units that conduct regular, programmatic service to teh Athens area (e.g., Center for Leadership & Service, Office of Greek Life, etc.).

 Application Format and Requirements